Getting Started with ABM for B2B Technical Industries

 LinkedIn outreach

-Through a done-for-you service like Lead Cookie or on your own, you (or more likely your sales reps) can send connection requests to identified prospects within a saved LinkedIn list, sending them a series of helpful and conversational messages, with the intent of creating awareness, building a list for viewing future content that you publish on the platform, and getting any interested parties who are ready to buy into your sales funnel.
+Through a done-for-you service like Lead Cookie or Copilot AI, or on your own, you (or more likely your sales reps) can send connection requests to identified prospects that match a number of criteria, sending them a series of helpful and conversational messages, with the intent of creating awareness, building a list for viewing future content that you publish on the platform, and getting any interested parties who are ready to buy into your sales funnel.

 Content marketing